 Ikon is an internationally acclaimed contemporary art venue located in Brindleyplace.
 The gallery features temporary exhibitions over two floors and shows work by artists from around the world.
 A variety of media is represented including sound, film, mixed media, photography, painting, sculpture and installation.

 Named in celebration of the centenary of Birmingham's city status (1989), Centenary Square is one of the City's newest public open spaces.
-The square is a work of art in itself, with paving, railings and lamps designed by artist Tess Jaray.
-It was originally planned to be the new Civic Centre for the city.
+The square was originally planned to be the new Civic Centre for the city but was never finished.
+It is currently undergoing a complete reconstruction.

 Sea Life is the world’s biggest aquarium chain with more than 40 attractions across the world.
 Fancy diving beneath the sea without getting wet?
 You'll come eyeball to eyeball with everything from shrimps to sharks, and learn tons of great stuff from Sea Life experts.